Dinduks/change-execute-loop/README.md

 *change-execute-loop* is a minimal shell script that runs a specific command (or several commands) whenever a given file or directory changes.

+This program aims to be as simple as possible, and independent from any other software, may it be an OS or a tool (such as inotify).

 # Installation
 Simply get the *cel* executable and add it to your path.